davidthurman/plex-request/readme.md

+#plex-request

-#Allows people to request movies or tv shows to be added to your Plex server.
+Allows people to request movies or tv shows to be added to your Plex server.
 Also allows errors to be reported.

-###Requirements:
+###You will need:

 - Vagrant (not required, but recommended for ease of use)
 - Composer